How To Use LinkedIn Endorsements

 Endorsements work differently than recommendations.
 Anyone can visit your profile, read your skills list, and hit the “endorse” button for the skills they know you have.

 The value of endorsements on LinkedIn has been questioned because it's so easy to endorse someone.
 LinkedIn prompts you to endorse other people and suggests skills to endorse them for.
 It's almost as simple as liking a post or a page on Facebook and you don't have to know much, if anything, about the person you are endorsing.

 On a related note, you may not want to be endorsed for some skills.
-For example, if you helped someone look over their resume and they endorsed you for "resume writing" and even though I appreciate the thought, I don't provide resume writing services and I don't want to mislead anyone into thinking I do.
+For example, if you helped someone look over their resume and they endorsed you for "resume writing," if you don't provide resume writing services professionally you wouldn't want to mislead anyone into thinking you do.

 Endorsements on Your LinkedIn Profile

 When someone endorses you on LinkedIn, they will be given suggestions on what to endorse you for (blogging, for example).
 When they decide to endorse you, the endorsements you receive will be listed on your profile in a section called Skills & Expertise.
 It's the section of your profile which is listed under Experience and above Education.